 - Issue notices of non-compliance to employees and subcontractors in regards to quality of work or scheduling.

 - Ensure that the job site is always kept in a clean and organized manner.

 - Perform job progress and completion punch list identification and completion.

-- Insuring all safety inspection and safety training are conducted timely.
+- Ensuring all safety inspections and safety training are conducted in a timely manner.

 - Attend required meetings including bi-weekly superintendent corporate meetings.

 - Assist in budgeting, bidding, and award of subcontracts.

 - Assist in obtaining permits or approval of revisions.